allantokuda/big-tiny-db/activerecord/README.md

       cp database.yml.example database.yml

+- To use the ORM:
+   - Starting within the `activerecord` directory,
+   - Run `irb` (interactive Ruby)
+   - Within irb, `require ./connect`
-- To use the ORM, start `irb`, run the connect script, and then you can do lots of things:
+   - Then you can do lots of things with the defined models!

 ```ruby
       irb(main):001:0> require './connect'